ijmccallum/google-interview-university/README.md

     - [ ] [(optional) Google Developers Live: GZIP is not enough!](https://www.youtube.com/watch?v=whGwm0Lky2s)

 - ### Networking
-    - **if you have networking experience or want to be a systems engineer, expect questions**
-    - otherwise, this is just good to know
     - [ ] [Khan Academy](https://www.khanacademy.org/computing/computer-science/internet-intro)
     - [ ] [UDP and TCP: Comparison of Transport Protocols](https://www.youtube.com/watch?v=Vdc8TCESIg8)
     - [ ] [TCP/IP and the OSI Model Explained!](https://www.youtube.com/watch?v=e5DEVa9eSN0)